 \section{Derivations of Flux and Source Terms for Charge Transport Equation}

 The total collisional operator for the charge transfer given by \eqref{Eq:CollChargeDef} is decomposed into two parts: same particle-type and different particle-type collisions.
-In this appendix, the theoretical development for the different particle-type collisions contributions are given.
-The interested readers are refered to \cite{kolehmainen_eulerian_2018} for same particle-type collisions.
+In this appendix, the theoretical development for the different particle-type collisions contributions is given.
+The interested readers are referred to \cite{kolehmainen_eulerian_2018} for same particle-type collisions.
 With \eqref{Eq:Fluxdefinition} and \eqref{Eq:Sourcedefinition}, the collisional operator between different particle-phase $i$ and $j$ can be recasted as:

 The superscript (1) refers to the first part in the joint density function given in \eqref{Eq:JointDensityFunction} and the superscript (2) stands for the natural logarithm of the function extension.
-Each of the terms given in Eq. \eqref{Eq:collUnlikeCharge} is explicitly defined as follows:
+Each of the terms given in \eqref{Eq:collUnlikeCharge} is explicitly defined as follows:

 with $d\Gamma = f_{pi}f_{pj} d\kv d\cv{i}d\cv{j} dq_{pi}dq_{pj}$.
 Let $\bfit{G}$ be the centre of mass velocity and $\bfit{w}$ be the relative velocity between two colliding particles with masses of $m_{pi}$ and $m_{pj}$: